Dealing with parents. I tell you – I’ve had a week of people having to spend some time with parents that they don’t really want to be around.

 Preferably someone with no connection AT ALL to your parents – or a therapist who can maintain confidentiality.
 Knowing a therapist can’t talk about it is weirdly comforting.
 Especially when you’re used to your parents/family spreading your private information around like confetti.

 4th step: Manage your feelings.

-This tip sounds strange but it’s to not show your feelings on your face or body if you can—keep them private.
+This tip sounds strange, but it’s to avoid showing your feelings on your face or body if you can—keep them private.

 If you need help – and to be honest, most of us do – get some help.